 - The purpose for which you formed your LLC;

 - A list of authorized managers who make binding decisions concerning major activities undertaken by your company;

 - Your powers - what can be done and by whom;

-- Procedures for making decisions concerning major activities undertaken by your company, such as termination of membership or approval of a merger.
+- Procedures for making decisions concerning your company's major activities, such as membership termination or approval of a merger.
 If you want to avoid disputes with other members, it's best to include this information in the agreement before things get contentious.
 Even if everyone agrees on how major issues will be handled initially, changes may be necessary over time, so having provisions that allow for change encourages cooperation rather than conflict down the road, saving money and aggravation later on.

-- Membership interest transfer procedures including required documentation (for example, sale documents) along with any fees associated with transferring interests from one owner to another.
+- Membership interest transfer procedures include required documentation (for example, sale documents) along with any fees associated with transferring interests from one owner to another.

 Step 4: File Maine LLC Certificate of Formation

-Among all other legal documents, the Certificate of Formation is the most important for a Maine LLC.
+Among all other legal documents like the operating agreement, the Certificate of Formation is the most important for a Maine LLC.

-The Certificate of Formation is essential for making an LLC official in Maine as well as any other state they plan to do business with.
+The Certificate of Formation is essential for making a limited liability company official in Maine as well as any other state they plan to do business with.

 It outlines key information such as: